ghurault/python-analysis-template/README.md

 1. Initialise your GitHub repository with this template.
 Alternatively, fork (or copy the content of) this repository.
 2. Update

-   - project information in [`pyproject.toml`](pyproject.toml), such as the description and the authors.
+   - project metada in [`pyproject.toml`](pyproject.toml), such as the description and the authors.
    - the repository name (if the template was forked).
    - the README (title, badges, sections).
    - the license.

 3. Set up your preferred development environment (see [Development Environment](#-development-environment)).
 4. Specify, compile and install your requirements (see [Managing requirements](#-managing-requirements)).
+5. Adjust the configurations to your needs (e.g. Python configuration in `src/config.py`, the SQL dialect in `.sqlfluff`, etc.).
-5. Add a git tag for the initial version with `git tag -a v0.1.0 -m "Initial setup"`, and push it with `git push origin --tags`.
+6. Add a git tag for the initial version with `git tag -a v0.1.0 -m "Initial setup"`, and push it with `git push origin --tags`.
 Alternatively, use `make tag`.

 ### Possible extensions

+#### Suggested module for the local package

 The `src/` package could contain the following modules or sub-packages depending on the project: